ONLYOFFICE/ansible-role-documentserver/README.md

 The option to add ssl configuration or not.

-    jwt_enabled: false
+    jwt_enabled: true

-The option to add jwt configuration or not.
+The option for enable or disable JWT token.
+Enabled by default

-    jwt_secret: secret
+    jwt_secret: ""

-The secret set for jwt option.
+The custom secret set for jwt option.
+Random value by default

-    jwt_header: Authorization
+    jwt_header: ""

-The header set for jwt option.
+The custom header set for jwt option.

     key_file: "~/certs/tls.key"